 “Power Purchaser” means any other Person purchasing or taking Electricity from the Facility.

-“Project Contracts” means, the Power Purchase Agreement, the Steam Agreement, the Site Agreement, [coal and ash handling agreements] and all other agreements related to the financing, operation, and maintenance of the Facility, excluding this Agreement.
+“Project Contracts” means, the Power Purchase Agreement, the Steam Agreement, the Site Agreement, the Coal Supply Agreement, the Coal Ash Removal Agreement, the Interconnection Agreement and all other agreements related to the financing, operation, and maintenance of the Facility, excluding this Agreement.

 “Representative” means, with respect to any Person, any shareholder, officer, director, attorney, agent, employee, or other representative of such Person.